City of Johannesburg elections: Results

-December 2000 election
+December 2000

 The following table shows the results of the 2000 election.

-By-elections from December 2000 to October 2002
+By-elections (December 2000–October 2002)

 The following by-elections were held to fill vacant ward seats in the period between the election in December 2000 and the floor crossing period in October 2002.

 October 2002 floor crossing

-In terms of the Eighth Amendment of the Constitution and the judgment of the Constitutional Court in United Democratic Movement v President of the Republic of South Africa and Others, in the period from 8 to 22 October 2002 councillors had the opportunity to cross the floor to a different political party without losing their seats.
+In terms of the Eighth Amendment of the Constitution and the judgment of the Constitutional Court in United Democratic Movement v President of the Republic of South Africa and Others, in the period from October 8 to 22, 2002 councillors had the opportunity to cross the floor to a different political party without losing their seats.

 In the Johannesburg council, eight councillors crossed from the Democratic Alliance (DA) to the New National Party (NNP), which had formerly been part of the DA, and six councillors crossed from the DA to the African National Congress (ANC).
 One councillor each from the Inkatha Freedom Party and the Freedom Front Plus crossed to the Christian Democratic Party (CDP).
 The single councillor of the Azanian People's Organisation crossed to the Black Consciousness Forum.

-By-elections from October 2002 to August 2004
+By-elections (October 2002–August 2004)

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing periods in October 2002 and September 2004.